About this Project

 *All dates are approximate and subject to change.

 This project is part of the Water Authority’s Pipeline Relining Program, which is outlined in the video below.

 News Stories About Pipeline Relining Projects

 CBS 8's Shawn Styles compiled this story after visiting Portals 10 and 12 of a pipeline relining project that traversed portions of La Mesa and Spring Valley.

 News Stories About Urgent Carbon Fiber Repair Projects

-This news story describes an Urgent Carbon Fiber Repair Project conducted in Fallbrook, California.
+This ABC 10 News story from 2009 covered an Urgent Carbon Fiber Repair Project completed in Fallbrook, CA.

 Click lower right corner of graphic for full screen mode.

 The Water Authority is committed to keeping residents, elected officials, other government and water agencies, businesses, schools, community groups and organizations in the project areas informed about the project.
 Water Authority staff shared project information at open house and business events and will provide additional information or presentations to stakeholders as the project moves forward.

 Project Communications & Open House Events: